By: Tavaga Research

 Now the ratio of the diversification is unique to every person, for someone who is younger and has a higher risk appetite they can dedicate a higher percentage to equity and lower in debt.

-The main benefits of asset diversification are:
+Main benefits of asset diversification

 - Minimisation of loss risk: With asset diversification one can minimise their losses from any one asset class.
 This happens because if one asset/asset class is performing poorly another asset/asset class is performing better than average.
-This helps balance out the result, and reduces loss prospective in portfolio.
+This helps balance out the result and reduces loss prospective in portfolio.

-- Generating better returns (at similar levels of risk): With asset diversification there is a higher possibility for better returns.
+- Generating better returns (at similar levels of risk): With asset diversification, there is a higher possibility for better returns.
 There are market rallies when certain asset classes perform extremely well and having a diversified portfolio better ensures you benefitting from this.
 Having equity during a bull market phase allows for higher than average returns.
-And having debt during a bear market allows decent returns even with drop in equity portfolio.
+And having debt during a bear market allows decent returns even with drop-in equity portfolio.